-Last week, I had the privilege and honor of preaching the homily at the Mass to celebrate the 200th anniversary of the founding of the Parish of the Most Holy Trinity in Augusta, Georgia.
+Last week, I had the privilege and honor of preaching the homily at the Mass to celebrate the 200th anniversary of the founding of the Parish of the Most Holy Trinity in Augusta, Ga.

-Though I had ties to the community dating back to the 1970s, I was asked to preach at this momentous occasion because of my succession to Archbishop John Carroll.
-It was Archbishop Carroll who, two centuries ago, founded the parish.
-Though in Georgia, the parish was under his jurisdiction as Archbishop of the Premier See-in 1810, the Archdiocese of Baltimore stretched from Maryland to the Florida Panhandle and west to the Mississippi River.
+Though I had ties to the community dating back to the 1970s, I was asked to preach at this momentous occasion because of my succession to Archbishop John Carroll, who founded the parish two centuries ago.
+Though in Georgia, the parish was under his jurisdiction as Archbishop of the Premier See in 1810, when the Archdiocese of Baltimore stretched from Maryland to the Florida Panhandle and west to the Mississippi River.